 I’d first like to start out by saying that I have no background in business, marketing, econ, advertising, or anything remotely useful when you think of shaking hands and smiling after a successful deal.
 In fact, I don’t come from a family of business savvy 1 percenters either.
 While my parents did well for themselves, it’s because they are pretty smart and were able to leverage that into succesfull careers in both law and medicine.

 At the ripe old age of 25, I have managed to become a decently successful entrepreneur.
 I now own a web development/internet marketing company and work as a consultant for experiential marketing campaigns and events.
+When I learned SEO for WordPress, things really begin to take off as I was able to hone those skills and offer them to my clients.
 I’d love to say the reason for doing pretty well is because I went to an Ivy League business school and now have a deep network of old money big wigs, but, I didn’t.
 I think the main reason I can attribute my success up to this point is because of my love of travel, that and graduating in 2010 and forced into the working world when the job market sucked more than Monica Lewinsky on two shots of oval office cognac.
 Here’s my thought process.

 1. Travel Made Me Grow Up